lkj000/amapiano-ai-app/README.md

 - **File Upload System**: Complete file upload interface with validation and progress tracking
 - **Amapianorize Engine**: Full transformation interface with intensity controls and options
 - **Batch Processing**: Complete batch analysis workflow with queue management
+- **DAW Interface**: The Digital Audio Workstation is fully functional, with an interactive interface for multi-track arrangement and mixing.

 ### Demo Implementations
 - **Audio Playback**: Generates enhanced demo tones with filtering to represent different audio content types
 - **Downloads**: Creates comprehensive metadata files with detailed track information instead of actual audio
 - **AI Processing**: Uses sophisticated mock data that demonstrates the full capabilities and accuracy of the intended AI systems
-- **DAW Interface**: A visual prototype of the Digital Audio Workstation is available to demonstrate the intended layout and features.

 This approach allows for a complete demonstration of the application's features, user experience, and professional-grade interface while showcasing the technical sophistication of the planned AI systems.